ThomasBerthaud/bool-bots-game/README.md

     direction
 -   [ ] User can see bots pause for an instant when they collide.
--   [ ] User can see a bot disappear after colliding if the result of it's boolean operation appied to its boolean value and that of the bot is has collided with result in 0.
+-   [ ] User can see a bot disappear after colliding if the result of it's boolean operation applied to its boolean value and that of the bot is has collided with result in 0.
 -   [ ] User can see a bot that wins a collision resume its path at the same speed and direction.